Kelly Jennings

-Kelly Jarrod Jennings (born November 30, 1982) is a former American football cornerback.
-He was drafted by the Seattle Seahawks in the first round of the 2006 NFL Draft.
+Kelly Jarrod Jennings (born November 30, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the first round of the 2006 NFL draft.
 He played college football at the University of Miami.

-Early years
+Early life

 Jennings graduated from Suwannee High School in Live Oak, Florida.
-During his Senior Year he placed 4th at the 2A State Track Meet in the 100 meters, with a time of 10.76 seconds, current NFL Player Yamon Figurs was 2nd, with a time of 10.56 seconds.
+During his Senior Year he placed 4th at the 2A State Track Meet in the 100 meters, with a time of 10.76 seconds, Former NFL Player Yamon Figurs was 2nd, with a time of 10.56 seconds.

 College career

 Jennings played college football at the University of Miami, where he graduated with a degree in finance and a 3.0 grade point average.
 He currently is in the process of acquiring a second degree in business management.